finos/community/docs/governance/Software-Projects/Code-Transfer-Options.md

 ---
 id: code-transfer
 title: Code Transfer Options
+description: "Options to transfer or contribute a codebase to FINOS: review paths, due diligence, and how maintainers work with the foundation to onboard software."
 ---

 There are several ways in which contributors can transfer their project's code to the FINOS infrastructure team during contribution: